369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 	h𝜣(x) = 80 + 0.1x₁ + 0.01x₂ + 3x₃ - 2x₄
 ```

-So what this is showing is that 80 (thousand) might be the base price for a house and ans then plus 100 (x₁) sollars per square foot, plus 10 dollars (x₂) per floor, plus 3 (thousand) x₃ for the 3 extra bedrooms and finally the price goes down -2 (thousand) x₄for each year it's aged.
+So what this is showing is that 80 (thousand) might be the base price for a house and then plus 100 (x₁) dollars per square foot, plus 10 dollars (x₂) per floor, plus 3 (thousand) x₃ for the 3 extra bedrooms and finally the price goes down -2 (thousand) x₄ for each year it's aged.
 Summed together we will get our prediction for the price of the house

 For convenence we can simplify our hypothesis.
 At the moment it looks like this for an n sized hypothesis: